 Stem Density-High stem density is assigned to areas with little bare ground, open water, or other plant species and a high proportion of seed heads to stems.
 Low seed head density is characterized by large areas of bare ground, open water, or other plant species and a low proportion of seed heads to plant stems for the species being assessed.
 Moderate stem densities fall between these two extremes.

-High seed head density & High stem density
+High seed head density

-Moderate seed head density & Moderate stem density
+Moderate seed head density

-Low seed head density & Low stem density
+Low seed head density